salmialb/HSLDataFetchExample/README.md

 Checks that the response contains something, filtering out days when the train doesn't run.

 ## normalizeData()
-Normalizes the data using pandas normalize.
+Normalizes the data using Pandas normalize.
 Handling of the nested list "timetableRows" by first exploding it and then applying putting it back into individual columns.

 ## saveToCsv()